FA Cup: Schedule

 The qualifying rounds are regionalised to reduce the travel costs for smaller non-league sides.
 The first and second proper rounds were also previously split into Northern and Southern sections, but this practice was ended after the 1997–98 competition.

 The final is normally held the Saturday after the Premier League season finishes in May.
-The only seasons in recent times when this pattern was not followed were: 1999–2000, when most rounds were played a few weeks earlier than normal as an experiment; 2010–11 and 2012–13 when the FA Cup Final was played before the Premier League season had finished, to allow Wembley Stadium to be ready for the UEFA Champions League final, and in 2011–12 to allow England time to prepare for that summer's European Championships; 2019–20 when the final was delayed until August due to the COVID-19 pandemic in the United Kingdom, and the 2021-22 when the final was held a week before the end of the league.
-The 2025 Final is also scheduled to take place the week before the end of the league.
+The only seasons in recent times when this pattern was not followed were: 1999–2000, when most rounds were played a few weeks earlier than normal as an experiment; 2010–11 and 2012–13 when the FA Cup Final was played before the Premier League season had finished, to allow Wembley Stadium to be ready for the UEFA Champions League final, and in 2011–12 to allow England time to prepare for that summer's European Championships; 2019–20 when the final was delayed until August due to the COVID-19 pandemic in the United Kingdom, and 2022 and 2025 when the final was held a week before the end of the league.